Nevada County Felony DUI Lawyer

 • you have three or more qualifying DUI-related convictions within the past ten years — prior DUIs, "wet reckless" pleas, or equivalent out-of-state convictions.

 The entire felony rests on those three priors.
 If even one is invalid, was entered without a lawyer, or falls outside the ten-year window, the count drops and your case may no longer qualify as a felony at all.
 Verifying every prior is the first thing I do — prosecutors do get the count wrong.
+The result of a successful prior challenge can be your case dropping to a third-offense DUI, which keeps you out of felony territory entirely.

 2. A DUI after a prior felony DUI